ARTbio/startbio/docs/R-IOC/r07_data_import_export.md

 ```

-All these functions will return a [tibble](https://tibble.tidyverse.org/reference/tibble-package.html).
+All these functions will return a [tibble](https://tibble.tidyverse.org/reference/tibble-package.html),
+which is a more efficient version of data.frame created and used with the `tidyverse` packages (See "Tibble" section in the [Dataframes and Matrices](r06_df_matrices.md) chapter).

 `excel_sheets()` is useful to list all sheets without openning the file.